influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/introduction/getting_started.md

 There will always be an error displayed if something went wrong.
 No news is good news!

-The `SHOW DATABASES` statement can be used to show all existing databases.
+Now that the `mydb` database is created, we'll use the `SHOW DATABASES` statement to display all existing databases:

 ```sql
 > SHOW DATABASES